mb0/xelf-old/DESIGN.md

 Functions as literals also imply a function type that represents the type's signature.
 A declared signature allows us to factor the default type checking and inference out of each resolver and provide a more stable and comfortable user experience.
 Each resolver can decide whether to call into the default type checking machinery.

-The resolver only returns a custom function literal when treated as a symbol reference.
+Because we have different kinds of function implementation we use a common function literal type, that implements the literal and resolver interface and delegates expression resolution to a function body implementation.
+The different kinds builtin functions with custom or reflection base resolvers and normal function bodies with a list of expression elements.

+A new resolver 'fn' is used to construct function literal.
+It has the same parameter and result declaration as the function type syntax but ends in a tail of body elements.
+Simple function expression should be able to omit and infer the function signature.

 Function can be inlined in environments without function literals and can avoid work along the way.